If other treatments for urinary incontinence are unsuccessful or unsuitable, surgery or other procedures may be recommended.

 How often CIC will need to be carried out will depend on your individual circumstances.
 For example, you may only need CIC once a day, or you may need to use the technique several times a day.

-Regular use of a catheter increases the risk of developing urinary tract infections.
+Regular use of a catheter increases the risk of developing UTIs.

 If using a catheter every now and then is not enough to treat your overflow incontinence, you can have an indwelling catheter fitted instead.
 This is a catheter inserted in the same way as for CIC, but left in place.
 A bag is attached to the end of the catheter to collect the urine.